- Treats Rosacea

 Speak to your doctor before taking this medication if you are pregnant, think you might be pregnant, are trying for a baby, or are breastfeeding.

 If you are pregnant and have the sexually transmitted infection syphilis, Erythromycin may not be effective at preventing the transfer of this infection to your unborn child.
+Read more on taking Erythromycin during pregnacy and breastfeeding.

 How it works - get your medicine in 3 simple steps